 Look at the outfit shown above.
-Everything seen in this photo cost less than $25.00.
+Everything seen in this photo cost less than $15.00.
 That’s not per item, that’s the grand total!
-The sportcoat is 100% wool, made in Italy and was purchased second-hand on eBay for $12.00.
-The shirt (100% cotton, Calvin Klein), tie (100% silk), and slacks were all purchased for $1.00 each at Salvation Army Family Thrift Store (during their $1.00 Clothing Sale on Thursdays).
-The hat was purchased new for $7.00 (including shipping) directly from China using the website AliExpress.
+The wool sport coat is made by Paul Betenly (if new, $400.00) and was purchased second-hand on eBay.com for $12.00.
+The shirt (100% cotton, Calvin Klein), tie (100% silk), and Brooks Brothers cotton slacks were all purchased for $1.00 each from a local thrift shop (during their $1.00 Thursdays Clothing Sale)!

 How To Master the Art of Thrifting

 You can find similar deals on second-hand menswear both online and in thrift shops in your area.
 And yes, you can build a complete wardrobe by making careful use of thrift shops and online vendors.
 My wardrobe for the last 30 years has come exclusively from thrift shops and second-hand clothing vendors.
 I have collected better-quality menswear that I need never apologize for.
 You can do the same.

 Thrifting for menswear is a skill that gets better with practice.
 First, you need at minimum a rudimentary knowledge of men’s clothing.
 Educate yourself about menswear brands and manufacturers so that you are in a good position to gauge quality and value when shopping second-hand.
 Learn how to judge the quality of a suit or sportcoat.
 My guide to buying used suits on eBay is a good place to start.
 There are numerous websites, blogs, and videos that can add to your menswear expertise.